recepdoganp/feedback_app/README.md

 In the project directory, you should run:

+## Option 1

 ```bash
 npm run dev
 ```

-in order to run concurrently both the UI and the server itself.
+in order to run concurrently both the UI and the server itself in developer mode.

+## Option 2

-Otherwise using the command
+Otherwise using the command:

 ```bash
 npm run server